Table of Contents

-- RDCRN comprises regional centers working to promote clinical research on diagnosis, prevention, control, and treatment methods for rare diseases.
-The research projects are designed to improve availability of rare disease information, treatment, clinical studies, and general awareness for both patients and the medical community.
-RDCRN also aims to provide up-to-date information for patients and to assist in connecting patients with advocacy groups, expert doctors, and clinical research opportunities.
+- RDCRN, an initiative of the National Center for Advancing Translational Sciences (NCATS), is made up of 22 distinctive consortia and a Data Management and Coordinating Center that are working in concert to improve availability of rare disease information, treatment, clinical studies, and general awareness for both patients and the medical community.
+RDCRN also aims to provide up-to-date information for patients and to assist in connecting patients with advocacy groups, doctors who have expertise in rare disease diagnosis and treatment, and clinical research opportunities.

 - GRDR provides the rare disease community a resource of collective standardized patient information (unidentifiable), to accelerate research and advance therapeutic development.

 - This website contains a searchable database of biological specimens collected, stored, and distributed by biorepositories in the United States and around the globe.

 - Genetic and Rare Diseases Information Center (GARD)